 that is on display, here.
 There are tons of old school riffs and great lead guitar solos that hearken back to Venom, Mercyful

-earlier versions of classic Tormentor songs, the more obscure tracks are even more fascinating.
-"Branded By Satan", in particular,
+hear earlier versions of classic Tormentor songs, the more obscure tracks are even more fascinating.
+"Branded By Satan", in

-stands out as a high-quality song that is dripping with darkness and an epic sense that was so rare for this type of music,
+particular, stands out as a high-quality song that is dripping with darkness and an epic sense that was so rare for this type

-as one might expect.
+as bad as one might expect.
 The guitars are a little muddy, but the fuzzy tone is still discernible.
-The bass is higher in the mix
+The bass is higher in

-than what most Black Metal bands would allow, which is actually interesting.
-There is a negligible amount of hissing present,
+the mix than what most black metal bands would allow, which is actually interesting.
+There is a negligible amount of hissing

-but it actually adds character to the demo.
-The vocals are easily heard, and the guitar solos manage to cut through the foggy
+present, but it actually adds character to the demo.
+The vocals are easily heard, and the guitar solos manage to cut through

-sound, well enough.
-Everything can be followed, quite easily, and the truth of the matter is that this possesses a better
+the foggy sound, well enough.
+Everything can be followed, quite easily, and the truth of the matter is that this possesses

-the epic arrangements or stripping it down and going for a more intense approach.
-Either way, this recording demonstrates
+sides, maintaining the epic arrangements or stripping it down and going for a more intense approach.
+Either way, this recording

-a level of skill that many bands at the time simply did not possess.
-If you have not heard this classic Tormentor release,
+demonstrates a level of skill that many bands at the time simply did not possess.
+If you have not heard this classic Tormentor